 The 10 key areas of the National Design Guide – in summary

+According to the guide, well-designed places take into account site features and surrounding context, using baseline studies as a starting point for design.
+They integrate into their surroundings and are responsive to local history, culture and heritage.
 According to the Government, the National Design Guide “sets out a blueprint for how local authorities can achieve quality and great design, and recommends what developers need to deliver to help win the support of communities – ensuring new homes are built faster and better.”

 Good design is set out in the guide under the following 10 characteristics:

 - Identity comes from how buildings, streets and spaces, landscape and infrastructure combine and how people experience them.
 Good design gives these places and buildings a positive and coherent identity and contributes towards health and wellbeing, inclusion and cohesion.
 They have a character that suits the local history, how we live today and the future, and our visually attractive

 - Built form, according to the guide, is “the three-dimensional pattern or arrangement of development blocks, streets, buildings and open spaces.”
 Well-designed places have compact forms that are walkable, benefit from good access to local public transport, services and amenities, creating easily navigable areas and boast memorable features to create a sense of place